brolinA/performance_evaluataion_of_OpenCV_detectors/README.md

 3. ORB - BRIEF.

 Detailed report can be found in [performance_report.pdf](report/performance_report.pdf) and the realted data & graphs can be found in [performance_report.ods](report/performance_report.ods).

+## Usage

+If you want to use the file to run the detetion yourself you can use the following command

+`./2D_feature_tracking <Detector_name> <Descriptor_name>`

+For example, to use the FAST detector with the BRIEF descriptor, you can use the following command,

+`./2D_feature_tracking FAST BRIEF`